Ready to sign aboard?

 The mission of ActionQuest is to deliver outstanding experience-based adventures for young adults through our summer travel camps.
 Through supportive yet challenging course design we create environments that promote self-discovery as well as social, emotional and intellectual growth.

 While the environment we create is appropriate for most, it is not appropriate for all.
-Successful AQ students are in good physical and emotional health and have an interest in immersing themselves fully in our community.
+Successful AQ students are in good physical, and emotional health and have an interest in immersing themselves fully in our community.
+AQ is not a therapeutic program, so our experience is inappropriate for those experiencing behavioral, motivational, mental health, substance abuse, self-harm, or eating disorder issues (Please contact us prior to applying if you have experienced any of the above within 12 months of the scheduled program start date.)
 AQ students are excited to learn new skills, experience new places and are capable of working positively within a close-knit team even when tired.
-They are enthusiastic, well mannered and have a healthy dose of curiosity.
-While it’s natural for new students to be a little nervous before joining our team, AQ is not appropriate for anyone dealing with behavioral, motivational, or rehabilitation issues.
+They are enthusiastic, well mannered, and have a healthy dose of curiosity.

 While not all-encompassing, please download and read the following Essential Eligibility Criteria Document to see whether you consider AQ to be an appropriate experience at this stage of your child’s development.
 Feel free to call us with any questions.

 5. Understand our expectations

 We try to avoid calling them rules at ActionQuest; we prefer to refer to them as “agreements” because this is a common code of conduct by which we all live.

 All students are required to review and sign our Code of Conduct Agreement before attending any of our outdoor summer camps, which you can access via the link at the bottom of this section.
 Our agreements provide a framework for living in community and are something that we all strive to live up to.
 This is an important part of all ActionQuest summer travel camps.